Smooth Fox Terrier vs American Foxhound: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Smooth Fox Terrier and American Foxhound differ in temperament is essential for making the right choice.
 Smooth Fox Terrier's friendly, bold, independent character creates a fundamentally different ownership experience than American Foxhound's independent, easy-going, sweet nature.
 In daily life, this means Smooth Fox Terrier owners typically experience a dog that leans toward friendly behavior, while American Foxhound owners find their dog more inclined toward independent tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children